sachinb4u/git-development-tutorial/GitHub-Forking-Workflow.md

     ![Create Pull Request](contents/images/git-flow/pull-request-view2.png)

-7. Working on review changes required

 ### GitHub Review Process
 As of GitHub 2.8 GitHub comes with its own built-in review process.
 In the following this is explained.

-##### Starting a Review
-To start a review on a pull request...
+>To start a review on a pull request...

-1. Open the Files changes tab in GitHub,
+>1.
+Open the Files changes tab in GitHub,
-2. Leave comments on the code,
+>2.
+Leave comments on the code,
-3. Select Start a review when finished.
+>3.
+Select Start a review when finished.
 You can continue to leave multiple comments on the code.

-Once finished you can Review changes, select an option, and finally Submit review.
+>Once finished you can Review changes, select an option, and finally Submit review.
 Your options are as follows:

-* **Comment** - Comments do not require a review!
+>* **Comment** - Comments do not require a review!
-* **Approve** - Approves the pull request, equivalent to a Gerrit +1
+>* **Approve** - Approves the pull request, equivalent to a Gerrit +1
-* **Request** changes - Indicates that something needs to be resolved before merging to a Gerrit -1
+>* **Request** changes - Indicates that something needs to be resolved before merging to a Gerrit -1

-1. Once you create a pull request, it cannot be merged until 1 approved review is there
+7. Once developer creates a pull request, it cannot be merged until 1 approved review is there
     ![Create Pull Request](contents/images/git-flow/pull-request-view3.png)

-2. Reviewer see the file changes and request a change as part of the review comment.
+8. Reviewer see the file changes and request a change as part of the review comment.
 You will get a email notification.
     ![Create Pull Request](contents/images/git-flow/pull-request-view4.png)

     ![Create Pull Request](contents/images/git-flow/pull-request-view5.png)

-3. Developer works on the review comments and submits the changes to same branch.
+9. Developer works on the review comments and submits the changes to same branch.
     ```
     c:\Projects\github-sap\i313873\git-demo>git commit -am "As per review, removing Dhoni from the list"
     [feature/345-add-homepage d6a105a] As per review, removing Dhoni from the list